-In the Viking era, owls were spiritually significant because of their night vision.
+In the Viking era, owls were symbolically significant because of their night vision.

-They can be a human’s guide through the dark, whether that’s physical or spiritually speaking.
+They can be a human’s guide through the dark, whether that’s physical or symbolically speaking.

 They are also said to guide lost souls to the underworld, a task Odin takes on as well.

 A Norse owl tattoo may represent a belief in destiny.